-All the negatives in human behavior can be attributed to deprivation.
-To deprive is to maliciously take away, remove, deny, keep away, withhold from the enjoyment or possession.
+All the negatives in human behavior can be attributed to malicious deprivation.
+To maliciously deprive is to take away, remove, deny, keep away, withhold from the enjoyment or possession.
 Malicious deprivation of life, communication, freedom, education, food, shelter, (basic needs), dignity, etc… When an individual is denied of certain privileges, not because he or she has done something wrong but because his/her culture or society simply dictates it, is a form of deprivation.

 When governments restrict your freedom of movement, it is a form of deprivation.
 When they fabricate reasons for the curtailment of your basic need to explore, it is a form of deprivation.